Microscope definition for 3. What is a microscope? Subtypes of light microscopes

 X-ray microscopes

-The X-ray microscope is laboratory equipment used to study objects whose dimensions are comparable to the X-ray wavelength.
-Enlargement efficiency this device located between optical and electronic devices. sent to the object under study X-rays, after which the sensitive sensors react to their refraction.
-As a result, a picture of the surface of the object under study is created.
-Due to the fact that x-rays can pass through the surface of an object, such equipment allows not only to obtain data on the structure of the object, but also its chemical composition.
+X-ray microscope belongs to laboratory equipment, used to study objects whose dimensions are comparable to the x-ray wavelength.
+Increase efficiency of this device located between optical and electronic devices.
+They are sent to the object being studied x-rays, after which sensitive sensors react to their refraction.
+As a result, a picture of the surface of the object being studied is created.
+Due to the fact that X-rays can pass through the surface of an object, such equipment allows not only to obtain data about the structure of the object, but also its chemical composition.

-X-ray equipment is commonly used to assess the quality of thin coatings.
+X-ray equipment is commonly used to evaluate the quality of thin coatings.
 It is used in biology and botany, as well as for the analysis of powder mixtures and metals.

 The human eye is designed in such a way that it cannot see an object whose dimensions do not exceed 0.1 mm.
-In nature, there are objects whose dimensions are much smaller.
-These are microorganisms, cells of living tissues, elements of the structure of substances and much more.
+In nature, there are objects whose sizes are much smaller.
+These are microorganisms, cells of living tissues, structural elements of substances and much more.

 Even in ancient times, polished natural crystals were used to improve vision.
-With the development of glassmaking, they began to produce glass lentils - lenses.
-R. Bacon in the XIII century. advised people from poor eyesight put convex glasses on objects in order to better examine them.
-At the same time, glasses appeared in Italy, consisting of two connected lenses.
+With the development of glassmaking, glass lentils - lenses - began to be produced.
+R. Bacon in the 13th century. advised people with poor vision place convex glass on objects in order to see them better.
+At the same time, glasses consisting of two connected lenses appeared in Italy.

-In the XVI century. craftsmen in Italy and the Netherlands, who made spectacle glasses, knew about the property of a two-lens system to give an enlarged image.
-One of the first such devices was made in 1590 by the Dutchman 3.
-Jansen.
+In the 16th century craftsmen in Italy and the Netherlands who made spectacle glasses knew about the property of a system of two lenses to produce an enlarged image.
+One of the first such devices was made in 1590 by the Dutchman Z. Jansen.

-Despite the fact that the magnifying power of spherical surfaces and lenses was known as early as the 13th century, until the beginning of the 17th century. none of the naturalists even tried to use them to observe the smallest objects that are inaccessible to the naked human eye.
+Despite the fact that the magnifying ability of spherical surfaces and lenses was known back in the 13th century, until the beginning of the 17th century. none of the natural scientists even tried to use them to observe the smallest objects inaccessible to the naked human eye.

-The word "microscope", which comes from two Greek words - "small" and "look", was introduced into scientific use by a member of the Academy "Dei Lyncei" (Rynx-eyed) Desmikian at the beginning of the 17th century.
+The word “microscope”, derived from two Greek words – “small” and “look”, was introduced into scientific use by a member of the Academy “Dei Lyncei” (lynx-eyed) Desmikian at the beginning of the 17th century.

-In 1609, Galileo Galilei, studying the telescope he had designed, also used it as a microscope.
+In 1609, Galileo Galilei, while studying the telescope he designed, used it as a microscope.
 To do this, he changed the distance between the lens and the eyepiece.
-Galileo was the first to come to the conclusion that the quality of lenses for spectacles and telescopes must be different.
-He created a microscope, choosing such a distance between the lenses, at which not distant, but closely spaced objects increased.
-In 1614, Galileo examined insects with a microscope.
+Galileo was the first to come to the conclusion that the quality of lenses for glasses and telescopes should be different.
+He created a microscope by selecting a distance between lenses that would magnify not distant objects, but nearby objects.
+In 1614, Galileo examined insects using a microscope.

-E. Torricelli, a student of Galileo, adopted the art of grinding lenses from his teacher.
-In addition to making spotting scopes, Torricelli designed simple microscopes, consisting of one tiny lens, which he obtained from one drop of glass by melting a glass rod over a fire.
+Galileo's student E. Torricelli adopted the art of grinding lenses from his teacher.
+In addition to making spotting scopes, Torricelli constructed simple microscopes, consisting of one tiny lens, which he obtained from one drop of glass by melting a glass rod over a fire.

-In the 17th century the simplest microscopes were popular, consisting of a magnifying glass - a biconvex lens mounted on a stand.
-The object table, on which the object in question was placed, was also fixed on the stand.
-At the bottom, under the table, there was a mirror of a flat or convex shape, which reflected the sun's rays onto an object and illuminated it from below.
-To improve the image, the magnifier was moved relative to the stage using a screw.
+In the 17th century The simplest microscopes were popular, consisting of a magnifying glass - a biconvex lens mounted on a stand.
+An object table on which the object in question was placed was also mounted on the stand.
+Below the table there was a mirror of a flat or convex shape, which reflected the sun's rays onto the object and illuminated it from below.
+To improve the image, the magnifying glass was moved relative to the stage using a screw.

-In 1665, the Englishman R. Hooke, using a microscope using small glass balls, discovered the cellular structure of animal and plant tissues.
+In 1665, the Englishman R. Hooke, using a microscope using small glass beads, discovered the cellular structure of animal and plant tissues.

-Hooke's contemporary, the Dutchman A. van Leeuwenhoek, made microscopes consisting of small biconvex lenses.
-They gave 150–300x magnification.
-With the help of his microscopes, Leeuwenhoek studied the structure of living organisms.
-In particular, he discovered the movement of blood in blood vessels and red blood cells, spermatozoa, described the structure of muscles, skin scales and much more.
+Hooke's contemporary, the Dutchman A. van Leeuwenhoek, manufactured microscopes consisting of small biconvex lenses.
+They provided 150–300x magnification.
+Using his microscopes, Leeuwenhoek studied the structure of living organisms.
+In particular, he discovered the movement of blood in blood vessels and red blood cells, sperm, described the structure of muscles, skin scales and much more.

-Leeuwenhoek opened new world the world of microorganisms.
-He described many types of ciliates and bacteria.
+Leeuwenhoek discovered new world– the world of microorganisms.
+He described many species of ciliates and bacteria.

-Many discoveries in the field of microscopic anatomy were made by the Dutch biologist J. Swammerdam.
+The Dutch biologist J. Swammerdam made many discoveries in the field of microscopic anatomy.
 He studied the anatomy of insects in most detail.
-In the 30s.
-18th century he produced a lavishly illustrated work entitled The Bible of Nature.
+In the 30s XVIII century he produced a lavishly illustrated work called Nature's Bible.

 Methods for calculating the optical components of a microscope were developed by the Swiss L. Euler, who worked in Russia.

-The most common scheme of the microscope is as follows: the object under study is placed on the object table.
-Above it is a device in which objective lenses and a tube are mounted - a tube with an eyepiece.
-The observed object is illuminated with a lamp or sunlight, inclined mirror and lens.
-Apertures installed between the light source and the object limit the luminous flux and reduce the proportion of light in it. scattered light.
-Between the diaphragms there is a mirror that changes the direction of the light flux by 90°.
-The condenser concentrates a beam of light on the subject.
-The lens collects the rays scattered by the object and forms an enlarged image of the object, viewed with the help of an eyepiece.
-The eyepiece works like a magnifying glass, giving extra magnification.
-The magnification limits of the microscope are from 44 to 1500 times.
+The most common microscope design is as follows: the object being examined is placed on a stage.
+Above it is a device in which the objective lenses and tube - a tube with an eyepiece - are mounted.
+The observed object is illuminated using a lamp or sunlight, inclined mirror and lens.
+Diaphragms installed between the light source and the object limit the luminous flux and reduce its share diffused light.
+A mirror is installed between the diaphragms, changing the direction of the light flux by 90°.
+A condenser concentrates a beam of light onto an object.
+The lens collects the rays scattered by the object and forms a magnified image of the object, viewed using an eyepiece.
+The eyepiece works like a magnifying glass, providing additional magnification.
+The microscope magnification ranges from 44 to 1500 times.

-In 1827, J. Amici used an immersion objective in a microscope.
+In 1827, J. Amici used an immersion lens in a microscope.
 In it, the space between the object and the lens is filled with immersion liquid.
-As such a liquid, various oils(cedar or mineral), water or an aqueous solution of glycerin, etc. Such lenses allow you to increase the resolution of the microscope, improve the contrast of the image.
+Such liquids are used various oils(cedar or mineral), water or an aqueous solution of glycerin, etc. Such lenses allow you to increase the resolution of the microscope and improve image contrast.

 In 1850, the English optician G. Sorby created the first microscope for observing objects in polarized light.
 Such devices are used to study crystals, metal samples, animal and plant tissues.

 The beginning of interference microscopy was laid in 1893 by the Englishman J. Sirks.
-Its essence is that each beam, entering the microscope, bifurcates.
-One of the received rays is directed to the observed particle, the second - past it.
-In the ocular part, both beams recombine, and interference occurs between them.
-Interference microscopy allows you to study living tissues and cells.
+Its essence is that each beam entering the microscope splits into two.
+One of the resulting rays is directed towards the observed particle, the second - past it.
+At the eyepiece, both beams are reconnected and interference occurs between them.
+Interference microscopy allows the study of living tissues and cells.

-In the XX century. appeared different kinds microscopes with different purposes, design, allowing to study objects in wide ranges spectrum.
+In the 20th century appeared various types microscopes with different purposes, designs that allow the study of objects in wide ranges spectrum

-So, in inverted microscopes, the objective is located under the observed object, and the condenser is on top.
-The direction of the rays is changed with the help of a system of mirrors, and they fall into the eye of the observer, as usual - from the bottom up.
-These microscopes are designed to study bulky objects that are difficult to place on the stage of conventional microscopes.
+Thus, in inverted microscopes the objective is located under the observed object, and the condenser is located on top.
+The direction of the rays is changed using a system of mirrors, and they enter the observer’s eye, as usual, from bottom to top.
+These microscopes are designed to study bulky objects that are difficult to position on the stage of conventional microscopes.
 They are used to study tissue cultures, chemical reactions, determine the melting points of materials.
-Such microscopes are most widely used in metallography for observing the surfaces of metals, alloys, and minerals.
-Inverted microscopes can be equipped with special devices for microphotography and microcine filming.
+These microscopes are most widely used in metallography for observing the surfaces of metals, alloys and minerals.
+Inverted microscopes can be equipped with special devices for microphotography and microcinema.

-Replaceable light filters are installed on luminescent microscopes, which make it possible to select in the illuminator radiation that part of the spectrum that causes luminescence of the object under study.
-Special filters pass only luminescence light from the object.
-Light sources in such microscopes are ultrahigh-pressure mercury lamps that emit ultraviolet rays and rays of the short-wave range of the visible spectrum.
+Fluorescent microscopes are equipped with replaceable light filters that make it possible to isolate in the illuminator radiation that part of the spectrum that causes luminescence of the object under study.
+Special filters transmit only luminescent light from the object.
+The light sources in such microscopes are ultra-high-pressure mercury lamps that emit ultraviolet rays and rays in the short-wave range of the visible spectrum.

-Comparison microscopes are two conventional combined microscopes with a single ocular system.
-In such microscopes, two objects can be observed at once, comparing their visual characteristics.
+The comparison microscopes are two conventional microscopes combined with a single eyepiece system.
+Using such microscopes, you can observe two objects at once, comparing their visual characteristics.

-In television microscopes, the image of the drug is converted into electrical signals that reproduce this image on the screen of the cathode ray tube.
-In these microscopes, you can change the brightness and contrast of the image.
-With their help, you can study at a safe distance objects that are dangerous for viewing at close range, such as radioactive substances.
+In television microscopes, the image of the drug is converted into electrical signals that reproduce this image on the screen of a cathode ray tube.
+These microscopes allow you to change the brightness and contrast of the image.
+With their help, you can study objects at a safe distance that are dangerous to view at close range, such as radioactive substances.

-The best optical microscopes allow you to magnify the observed objects by about 2000 times.
+The best optical microscopes allow you to magnify observed objects by approximately 2000 times.
 Further magnification is not possible because the light bends around the illuminated object, and if its dimensions are smaller than the wavelength, such an object becomes invisible.
-The minimum size of an object that can be seen with an optical microscope is 0.2-0.3 micrometers.
+The minimum size of an object that can be seen in an optical microscope is 0.2–0.3 micrometers.

 In 1834, W. Hamilton established that there is an analogy between the passage of light rays in optically inhomogeneous media and the trajectories of particles in force fields.
-The possibility of creating an electron microscope appeared in 1924 after L. De Broglie put forward the hypothesis that all types of matter without exception - electrons, protons, atoms, etc. and waves.
-The technical prerequisites for creating such a microscope appeared thanks to the research of the German physicist X. Bush.
-He studied the focusing properties of axisymmetric fields and in 1928 developed a magnetic electron lens.
+The possibility of creating an electron microscope appeared in 1924 after L. De Broglie put forward the hypothesis that all types of matter without exception - electrons, protons, atoms, etc. - are characterized by particle-wave dualism, that is, they have the properties of both particles and and waves.
+The technical prerequisites for the creation of such a microscope appeared thanks to the research of the German physicist H. Busch.
+He investigated the focusing properties of axisymmetric fields and in 1928 developed a magnetic electron lens.

-In an electron microscope, unlike an optical one, electrons are used instead of light rays, and electromagnetic coils or electronic lenses are used instead of glass lenses.
-The electron gun is the source of electrons for illuminating the object.
+In an electron microscope, unlike an optical microscope, electrons are used instead of light rays, and electromagnetic coils or electron lenses are used instead of glass lenses.
+The source of electrons for illuminating an object is an electron “gun”.
 In it, the source of electrons is a metal cathode.
-Then the electrons are collected into a beam using a focusing electrode and, under the action of a strong electric field acting between the cathode and anode, gain energy.
-To create a field, a voltage of up to 100 kilovolts or more is applied to the electrodes.
-The voltage is regulated in steps and is very stable - in 1-3 minutes it changes by no more than 1-2 millionths of the original value.
+The electrons are then collected into a beam using a focusing electrode and, under the influence of a strong electric field acting between the cathode and anode, gain energy.
+To create a field, voltages of up to 100 kilovolts or more are applied to the electrodes.
+The voltage is regulated in steps and is highly stable - in 1–3 minutes it changes by no more than 1–2 ppm from the original value.

-Leaving the electron "gun", the electron beam is directed to the object with the help of a condenser lens, scattered on it and focused by the object lens, which creates an intermediate image of the object.
-The projection lens collects the electrons again and creates a second, even larger image on the fluorescent screen.
-On it, under the action of electrons hitting it, a luminous picture of the object arises.
+Coming out of the electron "gun", a beam of electrons is directed to an object using a condenser lens, scattered on it and focused by an object lens, which creates an intermediate image of the object.
+The projection lens recollects the electrons and creates a second, even larger image on the fluorescent screen.
+On it, under the influence of electrons striking it, a luminous picture of the object appears.
 If you place a photographic plate under the screen, you can photograph this image.

 Incomplete definition ↓